msavin/userCache/README.md

 # Meteor.userCache

 Meteor.userCache builds upon three simple premises:
-1. Every time you run Meteor.user() on the server, it has to call the database to retrieve the user document.
+1. Every time you run Meteor.user() on the server, it has to call the database to retrieve the user document
-2. Every time a user account connects to your server, Meteor automatically subscribes for their user document.
+2. Every time a user account connects to your server, Meteor automatically subscribes for to their user document
-3. Every time a subscription is started, the documents of subscription are cached on the server.
+3. Whenever a subscription is running, the documents that are part of that subscription are cached to the server

-Instead of querying the database every time that `Meteor.user()` is executed, we should first see if it's sufficient to retrieve it from the server-side cache (MergeBox).
-Since the server-side cache is updated in real-time, the risk of stale data may be insignificant.
+Thus, instead of querying the database every time that `Meteor.user()` is ran, we could first see if it's sufficient to retrieve it from the server-side cache (also known as MergeBox).
+Since MergeBox is fast and real-time (in fact, it gets the data before the client), the risk of stale data may be insignificant.

-The result is:
+The benefit of using `Meteor.userCache()` over `Meteor.user()` is
  - fewer database queries
- - better performance
+ - greater performance
  - faster response time

 ## How to Use